Fishing with Jim Austin Tournament Tour

 13. Late Penalty: Contestants who are not at the official check-in area at the appointed time will be penalized 1 pound per minute, which will be deducted from the total weight including any weight to be counted toward a big bass award.
 Any contestant more than 15 minutes late will lose credit for that day’s weight.

 14. Live fish: Every effort must be made to keep bass alive through the use of a properly aerated livewell.
-Fishing w/Jim Austin Buddy Tournament recommends use of chemical livewell additives that promote the healthy return of bass to their natural habitat.
-Six ounces will be deducted from the total weight for each dead bass presented for weigh-in.
+Fishing w/Jim Austin Tournament recommends use of chemical livewell additives that promote the healthy return of bass to their natural habitat.
+Six Three ounces will be deducted from the total weight for each dead bass presented for weigh-in.

 15. Scoring: Scoring will be determined by the pounds and ounces of each contestant’s catch during teach round of qualifying tournament.
 Only largemouth, spotted, red eye or smallmouth bass are accepted species.
 The limit will be five unless the state or lake limit is less than five, in which case the state or lake limit will prevail.
 Any contestant who possesses more than the tournament limit will have his catch for that day disqualified.
 The official minimum length limit for bass will be 12 inches unless the state or lake limit is more than 12 inches, in which case the state or lake limit will prevail.
 Bass presented for weigh-in that fail to measure the prescribed length limit will be penalized at the rate of one pound for each non-legal bass presented.
 Each contestant’s catch must be presented in an official weigh-in bag and verified by the signature of this partner.
 On day 1 of the Classic tournaments, the top 20 Pros and 20 Co-anglers from the first round will compete starting over at zero.